raygun101/MarkupKit/README.md

     ...
     </LMTableViewCell>

+The other layout margin components retain their default values.

 ### UIButton
 Instances of `UIButton` are created programmtically using the `buttonWithType:` method of `UIButton`.
 MarkupKit adds the following factory methods to `UIButton` to allow buttons be declared in markup: